Alternatively, you can view extracts specifically relevant to your electrical supplies below:

 The supply and installation of all mains electrical cabling, up to but excluding the Exhibitor’s main isolator or Cee Form connector in each Chalet, outside area or island stand, must be carried out by the official electrical supplier.
-A main supply will be provided by the official electrical supplier RME Services Ltd, terminating with a Cee Form connector of suitable rating for connection into the Exhibitors installation.
+A main supply will be provided by the official electrical supplier RME Services Ltd, terminating with a Cee Form connector of suitable rating for connection into the Exhibitors installation up to 125 Amps, for larger supplies provision by the exhibitor should be made to accept a steel wire armoured cable.
 The Exhibitor should therefore make allowance for this connection within their installation.
 The Exhibitor must provide a main isolator at the origin of their installation to comply with Regulations BS7671 2018.
 Cee Form to fly lead adapters will be available at an additional charge from the official electrical contractor on Site.

 RME Services Ltd

 Tel: +44 (0)1252 741960

 D1.1 GENERAL LIGHTING

 The general overhead lighting throughout the Exhibition halls will be provided by the Organiser to an average level of 100LUX.
 The positioning of these lights will be generally in accordance with the walkways below.
 Should a stand be of such a height that a glare or significant proximity safety risk occur, then the Organiser, through the official electrical supplier, will remove or relocate the fitting at their discretion.
 The lighting level on the top tier of a double decker stand is the responsibility of the Exhibitor and not the organiser.
 The lighting for the halls is installed prior to the occupancy of the hall.
 Should a stand or exhibit interfere with the house lighting, it is the responsibility of the Exhibitor to notify the Organiser or the official electrical contractor RME Services Ltd immediately on discovery in writing.